 If you grow veggies try to grow more so you can replace any plant lost to pests.
 Netting is great way to keep pigeons and white cabbage butterfly from brassicas.

 Another trick is to use companion planting to confuse certain pests away or attract predatory insect.
 Onions and garlic will hide the smell of carrots to keep away carrot fly, calendula and nasturtium will attract and lure away pests from susceptible plants so plant them in far corner.
 Marigolds will both attract predatory insect and repel many pests.

-Pollution is the greatest threat of our time, and by gardening organically we can help improve biodiversity, our health and health of environment and leave habitable planet for future generations.
+Pollution is the greatest threat of our time, and by gardening organically and growing organic food we can help improve biodiversity, our health and health of environment and leave habitable planet for future generations.